LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 and set up the data source for annotations to point to the InfluxDB instance.
   The DB name used by sparkMeasure by default is "sparkmeasure"

-- An example of the result is show below (see "Example Grafana dashboard with annotations")
+- An example of the results is show below (see "Example Grafana dashboard with annotations")

 ### Run in a standalone Docker container or on Kubernetes using a Helm Chart